xgmitt00-220814/Type1toUnicode/README.md

 ```
 Then you need to check the logs.
 Real-world documents usually contain fonts of varying types and encodings, sometimes dozens of them.
 Without going into unnecessary technical details (yet), you may encounter several cases:

-1. If the script completely repairs all fonts, only the final statistic will appear in the log and it will say "0 fonts skipped, 0 fonts repaired partially".
+1. If the script completely repaired all fonts, only the final statistic will appear in the log and it will say "0 fonts skipped, 0 fonts repaired partially".
 In other words, only fonts that have some sort of problem get mentioned in the log.

 2. Lines "no matching mapping name found in JSON file -> skipping" mean the script could repair such fonts, but it couldn't find proper mapping section in the JSON file.
 You need to create such a section, or rename existing one.

 3. Lines with "no matching font section found in JSON file -> using alternative name" mean that the fonts were repaired using a "recycled" mapping in JSON file.
-This is actually a really nifty feature which will be explained later.
-XXXXXXXXXXXXXXXXXX
+This is actually a really nifty feature which will be [explained later](#font-names-matching-and-alternative-names).

 4. Lines with "Glyph XYZ not found in mapping" mean the script repaired the font only partially, because the JSON mapping file is incomplete.
 Total number of such fonts will also appear in the final statistic.
 If this happens, you **must** add all missing characters to the JSON file, otherwise they will also miss in the repaired text.
-Again, XXXXXXXXXXXXXXX explains how to do it.
+Again, this is [explained later](#how-to-find-the-correct-gid-unicode-pairs).

-5. If you encounter these lines, it either means the associated fonts already have a proper encoding or the script can't repair them:
+5. If you encounter these lines, it either means the associated fonts already have proper encoding or the script can't repair them:
 * "Font has other type than Type1 -> skipping"
 * "ToUnicode already exists -> skipping"
 * "FontDescriptor entries missing -> skipping"